kite-sdk/kite-docs/introduction-to-datasets.md

 Partitioning is optional, because there are times when partitioning is not the most efficient solution.
 However, you should always consider partitioning as a best practice when planning your dataset.

-You define your partition strategy in [JSON format][json-format] and apply it when you create your dataset.
+You define your partition strategy in JSON format and apply it when you create your dataset.
 See [Partitioned Datasets][partition-strategy].

-When using the API, you define your dataset in the [`DatasetDescriptor.Builder`](http://kitesdk.org/docs/current/apidocs/org/kitesdk/data/DatasetDescriptor.Builder.html#partitionStrategy(java.io.File)).
+When using the API, you define your dataset in the [`DatasetDescriptor.Builder`][datasetdescriptor-builder].

 For example, you can use the CLI command [`partition-config`][cli-partition-config] to define a partition strategy using name:value pairs to specify that the dataset should be partitioned on a timestamp (`ts`) field by year, month, and day.